existentialmutt/lt-ruby/README.md

 If you're not using rbenv or rvm you can set the path to ruby manually by adding `(:lt.objs.langs.ruby/ruby-exe "/path/to/ruby")` to the `:editor` vector.

 ## The Road Forward
-I hope to add more features for Rails in future versions.
+It would be nice to add more features for Rails in future versions.
 Also the live mode could be enhanced to enable automatic watches.

 I try to plan out features in the [Wish List](https://github.com/existentialmutt/lt-ruby/issues?labels=Wish+List&page=1&state=open)